 When Bill first spotted a cough and a wheeze, he was frightened.
 He knew his years of smoking weren’t good for him and there was a chance these symptoms were a sign he had lung cancer.
-Despite these nervousness, he went to see his doctor.
+Despite these nerves, he went to see his doctor.
 His worst fears came true; Bill did in fact have lung cancer and it was inoperable.
 However, after having chemotherapy and radiotherapy, he remains cancer free over 20 years later.

 “I started feeling something on my chest, something in the right side of my chest causing me to cough and wheeze, especially at night in bed.
 If I lay on my side, I could feel this thing, like a moth, going around inside my lung and no matter how much I coughed, I couldn’t get rid of it.

 I was aware that all this smoking I had done previously wasn’t good for me, so lung cancer was just at the back of my mind.
 Because of this, I didn’t want to go to the doctor, and I was scared to go because it was likely to be bad news.
 But at the same time, I knew I had to go.
 I couldn’t delay any longer and just get it out of the way – one way or another.Bill Culbard